Editor’s Note: This post was updated on April 2, 2019.

 B2B Facebook ads do work.
 You just need to know how to bring out the best in them.

-A survey of 342 B2B marketers found that 58% of managers pointed to Facebook and LinkedIn as the social media platforms with highest ROI.
+A survey of 342 B2B marketers found that 58% of managers pointed to Facebook and LinkedIn as the social media platforms with the highest ROI.

 B2B company Schneider Electric used Facebook ads to raise awareness of its product with high-quality video content.
 They saw up to 80% reduction in cost per engagement.